fluiderson/kalatori/docs/structure.md

 ### Assumptions

-The current Substrate RPC API & pallets used by the daemon, unfortunately, don't have any strict standart, which all nodes & chains follow, and the common implementations of RPC API & pallets lack of some essential features.
+The current Substrate RPC API & pallets used by the daemon, unfortunately, don't have any strict standard, which all nodes & chains follow, and the common implementations of RPC API & pallets lack of some essential features.
 This creates restrictions & assumptions for which nodes & chains the daemon can be used with.
-Of course, our first priority is and will be the support of the Polkadot relaychain & the Polkadot Asset Hub parachain with the support of USDT & USDC assets on that parachain, but in the future, we'll try to lift the following limitations and support a broader range of nodes & chains along with the evolution of the Substrate ecosystem & its standarts.
+Of course, our first priority is and will be the support of the Polkadot relaychain & the Polkadot Asset Hub parachain with the support of USDT & USDC assets on that parachain, but in the future, we'll try to lift the following limitations and support a broader range of nodes & chains along with the evolution of the Substrate ecosystem & its standards.

 #### [`ChargeAssetTxPayment`]